zellular-xyz/zsequencer/docs/source/examples/token.rst

 Token as a Verifiable Service
 =============================

 This guide walks through transforming a simple token service into a decentralized and verifiable application using the Zellular Sequencer.

+We follow a progressive enhancement model, starting from a basic session-based FastAPI service, and incrementally evolving it into a replicated and cryptographically verifiable system.

 Each step corresponds to a real code implementation in the Zellular `examples/token <https://github.com/zellular-xyz/zsequencer/blob/usecases/examples/token/>`_ directory.

 Step 1: Centralized Token Service
 ---------------------------------